lgw2/lgw2.github.io/_teaching/csci112-spring-2023/syllabus.md

 ## Copyright statement

 This syllabus, course lectures and presentations, and any course materials provided throughout this term are protected by U.S. copyright laws.
 Students enrolled in the course may use them for their own research and educational purposes.
 However, reproducing, selling or otherwise distributing these materials without written permission of the copyright owner is expressly prohibited, including providing materials to commercial platforms such as Chegg or CourseHero.
 Doing so may constitute a violation of U.S. copyright law as well as MSU’s Code of Student Conduct.

+Instructors are free to use this material in their own courses.
+Feel free to drop me a line if you do but no need.